LiviuLvu/liviulvu.github.io/README.md

-# LiviuLvu.github.io

-Learning to code for the web.
+# Small projects for portfolio

 A list of small website and app projects made with javascript and related frontend technologies.
-For example Node.js, npm, grunt, bower, a bunch of css libraries, css preprocessors and a few text editors.
+Some of the tools I used include Node.js, npm, grunt, bower, a bunch of css libraries, css preprocessors and a few text editors.

+List preview
 http://liviulvu.github.io/